emmett1/lfs-scripts/README.md

 ```
 > Note: script 01-toolchain gonna ask for sudo password

-- First grab any distro's livecd to use as host, or you can just your current running linux distro as host. (read below for tested livecd)
+- First grab any distro's livecd to use as host, or you can just your current running linux distro as host. (read below for tested host)
 - Prepare your partition for LFS and mount it on `/mnt/lfs` or you can change where LFS build directory in `config` file.
 - Optionally modify `config` file to suit your need.
 - Run script `01-toolchain` to build temporary toolchain.